 Exciting news – our new website has now launched.
 It’s full to the brim with exciting news and customer reviews.
 Easy access to Rocket product information and updated team profiles, it’s fresh and new.

-With economic uncertainty hitting donations.
-Government and council grants being cut.
-Charities are finding it harder to compete.
-How do charities thrive?
-To achieve a greater reward, greater risk has to be undertaken.
-Do existing management teams have the commercial awareness?
+With economic uncertainty hitting donations and government and council grants being cut, charities are finding it harder to compete.
+So how can charities thrive?
+To achieve a greater reward, greater risk must be undertaken.
+Do existing management teams have commercial awareness?
 Do they have the right experience and skill-set to mitigate these risks?

 We live in an extraordinary age.
 Ever since the dawn of mathematics our world has sought to become ever more engineered.
-In this process we have accepted the need to collect more and more data.
-Data used to be kept in nice little packets however security specialists the world over have identified that users data […]
+In this process, we accept the need to collect more and more data.
+Data used to be kept in nice little packets.
+However, security specialists the world over identify that users’ data is now […]